mehta-lab/dynamorph/README.md

 ## DynaMorph Pipeline

 DynaMorph starts with raw image files from cell imaging experiments and sequentially applies a set of segmentation and encoding tools.
-Below we briefly introduced the main processing steps.
+Below we briefly introduced the dim_reduction processing steps.

 ### Label-free Imaging
 (for pipeline, can use data acquired from any microscopy source -- file format as .tif)